sendgrid/sendgrid-php/docker/README.md

 5. Run the tests within the Docker container
   - `sudo docker exec -it sendgrid_php7 sh -c 'cd sendgrid-php/test; ../vendor/bin/phpunit . --filter test*; exec "${SHELL:-sh}"'`

 Now you can continue development locally, and run `../vendor/bin/phpunit . --filter test*` inside of the container to test.
+Replace `test*` with the name of a particular test if you do not wish to run the entire suite of tests.

-To clean up the container: `docker stop sendgrid_php7 && docker rm sendgrid_php7`
+To clean up the container: `docker stop sendgrid_php7 && docker rm sendgrid_php7`.

 Happy Hacking!